DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_planning_considerations.md

 	* For help with IPR aspects contact your local innovation advisor and/or technology transfer office
 * Ethical pre-approval (if e.g. conducting medical and health research, animal experiments)
 	* Investigate application routines
-* Explicit consent from human participants
-* Informed consent form participants in medical and health research
+ 	* Creation of common ethical grounds in international projects
 * Protection of cultural heritage
 * Research on endangered species
 * Indigenous data governance